Arshiyan7/Data-Science/Data-Science/Scikit-Learn/README.md

 - Both techniques were practiced using datasets fetched from **OpenML** (Adult and Cars datasets).
 - This step ensures that categorical data can be effectively utilized by ML models, leading to better performance and insights.

+## File 6: Classification Algorithms
+This file introduces **classification** and explores popular algorithms such as **K-Nearest Neighbors (KNN)** and **Logistic Regression**.

+- We learned how to train classification models to predict categories.
+- We evaluated model performance using metrics like accuracy score and confusion matrix.
+- This step helps understand how to choose and apply the right classification algorithm for a given problem.

 ---

 ## Purpose